-Matte Black is highly popular with new modern bathrooms and architects specifying the latest in trends.
-It has a real appeal because of its neutral matte tone and its contrast with other colors and surfaces in the bathroom or kitchen.
+Matte black is highly popular with new modern bathrooms and architects specifying the latest in trends.
+It has a real appeal because of its neutral matte tone and its contrast with other colours and surfaces in the bathroom or kitchen.

 Too big a rail can be a waste of energy and too small can mean your towels overlap and don't dry effectively.
 For busy family bathrooms, I would opt for the largest size available so several towels can be hung at any time.

 Heated towel rails can also be used to keep clothes dry so bigger is often better if you have the room to install one.
 Hanging bathers over the towel rail is far better than putting them in the dryer which could cause them to shrink.